Undergraduate certificate: Latin American studies

 Faculty members from across the College of Liberal Arts and Sciences participate in the Latin American Studies Program as affiliated faculty members.
 Other University of Iowa faculty members occasionally offer courses and participate in the program's research, study, and interdisciplinary activities.

-In addition to its instructional activity, LASP sponsors a wide variety of activities, brings scholars of Latin America to campus, and fosters institutional linkages.
+In addition to its instructional activity, LASP sponsors a wide variety of activities, brings scholars of Latin America to campus, and fosters institutional connections.

 Study Abroad